-Whilst the mainstays of the industrial style have included such elements as exposed brickwork, weathered surfaces, repurposed furniture and carefully chosen accessories, many homeowners or interior designers have found the overall look to be a little too industrial for what is, after all, a home!
-The result is a variation on the style, which we're calling "soft industrial".
+Whilst the mainstays of the industrial style have included such elements as exposed brickwork, weathered surfaces, repurposed furniture and carefully chosen accessories, many homeowners and interior designers have found the overall look to be a little too industrial for what is, after all, a home!
+The result is a variation on the style, which we're calling "Soft Industrial".

 The industrial look took off in a big way thanks to former industrial buildings being converted to more domestic settings.
 This prompted many homeowners to make a feature of some of the original features of their homes, including bare brick walls, lighting and heating, to produce an industrial look.

 One of the best ways to visualise how different elements will interact within your bathroom is to create a mood board.
-To help get you started, our Stylist Nicky has designed one of her own:
+To help get you started, I’ve designed one of my own, containing products, colours, textures and materials that I feel work well.

 Soft industrial in an average-sized bathroom